 The investment in the Ebeid Institute for Population Health served as a catalyst for other activity.
 Credit Adjustments, Inc. opened its first Toledo location (call center) on the third floor of the Institute, which will house up to 60 employees from Toledo's homeless population.
-Credit Adjustments is an accounts receivable management firm with a contract with the U.S. Department of Education to engage in delinquent loan collection and hopes to add 500 jobs over the next three years.
+Credit Adjustments is an accounts receivable management firm with a contract with the U.S. Department of Education and partners with different organizations in the community to address social issues.

 Trinity Health launched the Transforming Communities initiative in 2016 and now has established community-governed partnership structures in 8 communities across the country to focus on the SDH, providing grants and investment dollars that combine the design of enhanced service networks with the development of local infrastructure such as affordable housing, commercial healthy food production, and small business development.
-At the regional level, Trinity Health New England established the Curtis T. Robinson Center for Health Equity, establishing a formal platform to engage stakeholders across sectors to build regional commitment to address inequities.